Stuartlab-UCSC/traj-formats/README.md

 There are two modalities for common formats: tab delimited matrix files, and json formats.

 ## tab delimited matrix files
 1.) cell x branch: Columns are branch ids and rows are cell ids.
 Values of the matrix are pseudotime assignment.
+NA values are represented by an empty string.

 ## json formats
 Currently using json-schema for specification.
 Pull the repo and use the *-schema.json files